techtown-training/splunk-bootcamp/labs/05WIN.md

 ![NLog File With Token](../img/nlog-with-token.png)

-- Save the file by cliking in the "Save" button or pressing `Ctrl+Alt+S` in Notepad++
+- Save the file by clicking the "Save" button or pressing `Ctrl+Alt+S` in Notepad++
-- Open the IIS server by clicking in the "Search Windows" at the bottom.
-Right to the Windows button.
+- Open the IIS server by clicking the "Search Windows" at the bottom right of the Windows button
 - Type "IIS" and click in the "Internet Information Services (IIS) Manager"

 ![Search for IIS in the Search Windows](../img/search-for-iis.png)

 - Expand the server name, and click in the "Application Pools" section
 - Click in the "DefaultAppPool" item
-- In the right side pannel, click in the "Recycle..." button
+- In the right side panel, click in the "Recycle..." button

 ![Recycle the Default Applicaiton Pool](../img/recycle-pool.png)

 - Open a new browser window with the IP address from the server you've been assigned
-- Hit F5 a few times, click in the link from the top menu (Home, About, and Contact)
+- Hit F5 a few times, and click in the link from the top menu (Home, About, and Contact)

 ![Contact Page Site from the Server](../img/contact-page-lab5.png)

-- Go back to the Splunk GUI, and search for any event like "Hit Contact view" ... as long as you continue doing requests to the website, and you see that the number of events in Splunk increases, you're good.
+- Go back to the Splunk GUI, and search for any event like "Hit Contact view."
+As long as you continue making requests to the website and you see that the number of events in Splunk increases, you're good.

 ![Splunk Search Results for the Contact Page](../img/splunk-search-results.png)